Icebreaker (facilitation): Warm-up exercises

-The exercises are particularly popular in the university setting, for instance among residents of a residence hall or groups of students who will be working closely together, such as orientation leaders, perhaps, or peer health teachers.
+The exercises are particularly popular in the university setting, for instance among residents of a residence hall or groups of students who will be working closely together, such as orientation leaders or peer health teachers.

-Group-interaction exercises
+Group interaction exercises

 Challenging icebreakers also have the ability to allow a group to be better prepared to complete its assigned tasks.
 For example, if the team's objective is to redesign a business process such as Accounts Payable, the icebreaker activity might take the team through a process analysis.
-The analysis could include the identification of failure points, challenging assumptions and development of new solutions — all in a simpler and "safer" setting where the team can practice the group dynamics they will use to solve assigned problems.
+The analysis could include the identification of failure points, challenging assumptions and development of new solutions — all in a "simpler and safer" setting where the team can practice the group dynamics they will use to solve assigned problems.

-Examples of these kinds of facilitation exercises include:
+Two examples of group interaction exercises are: